Supporters of ousted Thai PM hold first big rally

 The long-running political conflict is entering a new and potentially more dangerous phase, says BBC World Service Asia analyst Charles Scanlon.

-Both sides have armed wings that have resorted to violence in the past, and no-one is underestimating the potential for further conflict, our correspondent says.'No authority'
+Both sides have armed wings that have resorted to violence in the past, and no-one is underestimating the potential for further conflict, our correspondent says.

 Ms Yingluck was ordered to step down on Wednesday over the illegal transfer of her security chief.
 Another court has indicted her for negligence.

 A caretaker government led by Thaksin loyalist Niwattumrong Boonsongpaisan is running the country and says it is working towards a 20 July election.

 One of the leaders of the anti-government movement, Suthep Thaugsuban, said on Saturday that Mr Niwattumrong "doesn't hold the authority and status to be the head of the government."

 The opposition says it will not contest the polls and that political reforms must be introduced first.

 On Friday, a rally of "yellow shirts" ended with police firing tear gas and water cannon.
 At least five demonstrators were injured.